 TIMBER FLOORINGAdelaide's Number One Destination For Timber Flooring

-Adelaide Timber Flooring – the right choice for you new timber floor
+Adelaide Timber Flooring – the right choice for your new timber floor

 Choosing the right timber flooring for your home can sometimes be a bit daunting.
 That’s where Adelaide Timber Flooring come in.
-Our 20 years of experience in helping home owners and business get the right look and right features for their new timber floor mean that you are in safe hands.
+Our 25 plus years of experience in helping home owners and businesses get the right look and right features for their new timber floor mean that you are in safe hands.

-Over the past 20 years we have developed a list of reliable, quality timber suppliers, giving us access to some of the best wooden flooring products on the market.
+Since 1997 we have developed a list of reliable, quality timber suppliers, giving us access to some of the best timber flooring products on the market.

-All you have to do is choose you timber and get a free measure and quote.
+All you have to do is choose your timber and get a free measure and quote.

-Know which type of floor you are looking for/ Click on the link below and find out what we have to offer.
+Which type of floor you are looking for?
+Click on the link below to find out what we have to offer.

 Wooden Flooring – Varieties – Colours – Grain Patterns – Finishes